 Notice that we arranged the catch blocks so that the more general Exception is caught first.
 But this is bad because ALL exceptions are subclasses of Exception.
 That means, regardless of what type of exception occurs in the try block, the "first" catch block will ALWAYS match and therefore ALWAYS be evaluated.
-The remaining two catch blocks will never be evaluated.
+The remaining to catch blocks will never be evaluated.
 In fact, the JAVA compiler will detect this and tell you that the last two catch blocks are "unreachable".
 To fix the problem, we can simply reverse the order of the catch blocks.

-An additional finally block may be optionally used after a set of catch blocks:
+Optionally, a special finally block may be used after the catch blocks:

 '''

 try {

 ...

 }

-catch (java.io.IOException ex) { ... }
+catch (java.io.IOException ex){ ... }

-catch (Exception ex) { ... }
+catch (Exception ex){ ... }

 finally {

 // Code to release resources

 }

 '''

 The finally block is used to release resources (e.g., closing files).
 It is always executed.
-If an exception does not occur, it is executed immediately after the try block, even if the try block has a return statement in it! (i.e., it is executed just before returning).
+That is, if no exception occurs, it is executed immediately after the try block, even if the try block has a return statement in it ! (i.e., it is executed just before returning).
 If an exception does occur, the finally block is executed immediately after the catch block is executed.
 If an exception occurs and no catch block matches, the finally block is evaluated before the method halts with the thrown exception.